arslan141/Vachetta/RBAC_DATABASE_MIGRATION.md

 ## ✅ **Migration to Unified RBAC Architecture Complete**

-The Vachetta platform has been successfully migrated from separate admin database architecture to a unified Role-Based Access Control (RBAC) system with the new `vachetta-db` database.
+The Vachetta platform has been successfully migrated from separate admin database architecture to a unified Role-Based Access Control (RBAC) system with the new `vachetta-ecom` database.

 ## 🔄 **What Changed**